1Dimitrios3/article_rag/README.md

 ## Environment Configuration

-Create a .env file in the backend root directory with the following variables:
+Create a .env file in the server root directory with the following variables:

-1. Create a `.env` file in the backend root directory with the following content:
+1. Create a `.env` file with the following content:
    ```env
    CHROMA_STORAGE_PATH=./chroma_storage
    OPENAI_API_KEY=your_openai_key_here